A way of organising and exploring the teachings, grounded in early sources and tested in living practice.

 A visual map has also been created to support orientation, showing how the teachings relate, overlap, and connect as the path unfolds.

-a certified mindfulness meditation teacher (MMTCP), trained counsellor, and somatic practitioner.The Dharma Matrix Project does not claim lineage authority or ordination.
+About the TeacherThis work is offered by Tanya Bee, a certified mindfulness meditation teacher (MMTCP), trained counsellor, and somatic practitioner.The Dharma Matrix Project does not claim lineage authority or ordination.

 It is not a declaration of doctrine, but an exploratory teaching project grounded in early sources, contemporary understanding, and lived practice.